MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 This construction is equivalent to Section 8.3 of {{HSTS}} , point 5.

-If an HTTPSSVC record is present for this "https" URL, the client should treat this as the equivalent of receiving an HTTP "302 Found" redirect to the "https" URL.
+If an HTTPSSVC record is present for this "https" URL, the client should treat this as the equivalent of receiving an HTTP "307 Temporary Redirect" redirect to the "https" URL.
-Because HTTPSSVC is received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they had received a 302 redirect over cleartext HTTP.
+Because HTTPSSVC is received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.

 If the HTTPSSVC query results in a SERVFAIL error, and the connection between the client and the recursive resolver is cryptographically protected